Offer and sale of franchisesLegal definition

 Are there any legal restrictions or requirements relating to the manner in which a franchisor recruits franchisees or selects its or its franchisees’ suppliers?
 What practical considerations are relevant when selecting franchisees and suppliers?

 No. The franchisor is generally free to contract with suppliers and franchisees of its choosing.Pre-contractual disclosure – procedures and formalities

 What procedures and formalities for pre-contractual disclosure are required or advised in your jurisdiction?
 How often must the disclosures be updated?

-At the federal level, the FTC Rule requires that franchisors who offer franchises anywhere in the United States must prepare an FDD and provide the FDD to prospective franchisees at least 14 days before signing a franchise agreement or accepting any consideration for the right to enter into a franchise relationship.
+At the federal level, the FTC Rule requires that franchisors who offer franchises anywhere in the United States must prepare a franchise disclosure document (FDD) and provide the FDD to prospective franchisees at least 14 days before signing a franchise agreement or accepting any consideration for the right to enter into a franchise relationship.
 The FDD must include 23 disclosure items and certain required appendices.
 Disclosures must be updated annually 120 days after the franchisor’s fiscal year end and within a reasonable time after the close of each quarter to reflect material changes.

 Fourteen states have pre-sale franchise disclosure and registration laws, though the disclosure period varies slightly by state.
 In these jurisdictions, a franchisor may not offer franchises in the state or to that state’s residents unless the franchise offering is registered with the state.
 State laws require that FDDs must be updated at least annually or upon the occurrence of a material change, though what constitutes a material change and the exact timing of the required update varies by state.Pre-sale disclosure to sub-franchisees